 Extensibility: it concerns how the framework can dynamically support the evolution of policies and their control models over the time.

 Context awareness: the framework should be able to take into account contextual information.
 Several context information types are relevant to adapt the decision of a control system [38].
 Examples of contextual information are the user’s specific situation, location, time, identity, preferences, and the resources available in the surrounding environment of users.
-These information can be captured from different physical or virtual data sources to update the policy [48].
+This information can be captured from different physical or virtual data sources to update the policy [48].

 Even if the characteristics given above are of high importance for policy management, other characteristics are needed to the multi domain policy management lifecycle and guarantee a better interoperability.